yh1198015532/inet/tutorials/fingerprint/doc/accepting.rst

   -> not here? thats another step ?
   NOT HERE!

+**V1** If the model is verified by selecting different, temporary fingerprint ingredients, the ingredients can be changed back to the initial ones, which may be more suitable for detecting regressions.

-If the model is verified by selecting different, temporary fingerprint ingredients, the ingredients can be changed back to the initial ones, which may be more suitable for detecting regressions.
+**V2** If the model is verified after a change by selecting different, temporary fingerprint ingredients, the ingredients can be changed back to the initial ones, which may be more suitable for detecting regressions.

 .. , then the temporary ones.